Work Related Stress

 Hypnotherapy may be of benefit in learning new skills to cope with elevated levels of work pressure, particularly if the sufferer has difficulty relaxing.

-The Thrive Programme could also help to identify and then change any limiting beliefs that could be affecting a person ability to cope.
+The Changing Limiting Beliefs Programme could also help to identify and then change any limiting beliefs that could be affecting a person ability to cope.

 We cannot, or course, do anything about your actual working environment, but you might benefit enormously by learning how to cope with higher levels of stress in more productive ways.